 You can use a mail logger to narrow down the focus of your troubleshooting.
 All email data is passed from Ninja Forms to WordPress via the wp_mail function, so a mail logger can tell you if your email data has been handed off or not.

-Post SMTP is not only an excellent SMTP plugin, it also has a mail logger feature.
 WP Mail Logging is a reliable and widely used standalone logging specialist.
-There are other options out there as well.
-Using one of these may help you isolate exactly what you need to be focusing on in your troubleshooting.
+There are other options out there, but this is one we recommend frequently in support.
+Using this may help you isolate exactly what you need to be focusing on in your troubleshooting.